ehlera1/UFOs/README.md

 ### Drawbacks
 While the page is relatively intuitive and easy to navigate it’s simplicity does have a couple drawbacks.
 -	The search fields are case-sensitive and the table will not update correctly unless the filter criteria perfectly matches what is listed in the table.
 -	There is also no button or call to action that users need to preform to update the table.
-This may have some users concerned that the table did not update when the entered their filter requirements.
+This may have some users concerned that the table did not update when they entered their filter requirements.

 ### Recommendations for Further Development.
--	If we were to publish the webpage I would recommend connecting it to a live data source so the information is up-to-date.
+-	If we were to publish the webpage we would recommend connecting it to a live data source so the information is up-to-date.
 -	We would also recommend that the filtering functionality be further refined with a click-button, drop down lists or that auto-fill functionality be added so users can more easily narrow their search results.